Participants & families

 The NDIS offers greater choice and control for people, including where they live and who provides their support.
 If one of your goals is to move to a different accommodation arrangement, we can support you to explore the available options and move when you find somewhere that is right for you.

-Yes, you will - a Residential Statement will be prepared in time for the transfer.
-An NDIS Service Agreement for Supported Independent Living (known as SIL), which is the support in your home, will be put in place once the funding for SIL is provided through the NDIS, rather than the "in kind" funding currently in place through DHHS.
+Yes, you do.
+Every participant should have received a Residential Statement at the time of transfer.
+An NDIS Service Agreement for Supported Independent Living (known as SIL), which is the support in your home, will be put in place once the funding for SIL is provided through the NDIS, rather than the in-kind funding that you received through DHHS.

-Where will management be located for Plenty Residential Services (PRS)?
-Will the administrative building continue to exist?
+Where is management for Plenty Residential Services (PRS) located?
+Does the administrative building still exist?

 What's the difference between a SIL Quote and a SIL Quote Pack?